oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 #### Abstract:

 Open Command and Control (OpenC2) is a concise and extensible language to enable the command and control of cyber defense components, subsystems and/or systems in a manner that is agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation.
 Stateless packet filtering is a cyber defense mechanism that denies or allows traffic based on static properties of the traffic (such as address, port, protocol etc).
-This profile defines the actions, targets, specifiers and options that are consistent with version 1.0 of the OpenC2 Language Specification ([OpenC2-Lang-v1.0](#openc2-lang-v10)) in the context of stateless packet filtering.
+This profile defines the Actions, Targets, specifiers and options that are consistent with version 1.0 of the OpenC2 Language Specification ([OpenC2-Lang-v1.0](#openc2-lang-v10)) in the context of stateless packet filtering.

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest version" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2#technical.